-Too much information about healthy eating guidelines
+Too many confusing sources for healthy eating guidelines

 There is so much information available about healthy eating.
 It may come from health professionals, scientists, from the food industry, from the government, from journalists, from doctors, from diet gurus, and the list goes on and on.